 There are so many simple actions you can take to foster a culture of well-being within your team.
 For example, allowing parents to leave early to collect children from school, or offering the opportunity to work from home occasionally can make a huge difference to your team’s stress levels.

-It can be hard to switch off from work in today’s hyper-connected world, but taking time out to relax and unwind not only helps reduce stress levels, it gives your team the chance to recharge and return to their job feeling refreshed.
+It can be hard to switch off from work in today’s hyper-connected world (especially when we are stuck inside), but taking time out to relax and unwind not only helps reduce stress levels, it gives your team the chance to recharge and return to their job feeling refreshed.
 There are so many simple actions you can take to foster a culture of well-being within your team:

 It can be difficult to know what to do to help alleviate stress in the workplace, but by addressing the source of the problem you’re taking the first steps in managing and reducing your stress levels.